lickdltd/make/README.md

 ### directory

-In the basic usage above, the directory is defined as `./.make` but can be updated to be where is desired as long as `MAKE_DIR` and `-include` match.
+In the basic usage above, the directory is defined as `./.make` but the important thing is that `MAKE_DIR` and `-include` match.
 It is also recommended ignoring the directory from your project by adding `.make` in the `.gitignore` file in the root of the project repo.

 ### version

-These files are versioned and follow [semantic versioning](https://semver.org/).
-This is achieved with git tags, each patch version is locked and will never change while the minor and major tags will move based on the relevant patch version.
+These files are versioned and follow [semantic versioning](https://semver.org/) which is achieved with git tags, each patch version is locked and will never change while the minor and major tags will move based on the relevant patch version.
 It is recommended to lock your `MAKE_VERSION` to the current major version.

 ### includes